 Sandown is a traditional seaside town complete with a pier, on the south east coast of the Island, sheltered in a beautiful bay with miles of the most glorious sandy beach.
-To the north of the town is Culver Downs which is mostly owned and managed by the National Trust.
-Nearby inland are Sandown levels, one of the few freshwater wetlands on the Isle of Wight where you can bird watch.
+To the north of the town is Culver Downs, which is mostly owned and managed by the National Trust and nearby inland are Sandown levels, one of the few freshwater wetlands on the Isle of Wight.
 At extremely low tides a petrified forest is partially revealed in the northern part of Sandown Bay.
 A gentle climb to the top of Culver Down to the Yaverland monument provides beautiful views across the island and mainland.